FangjianLi/NGSIM_flexible_Testbed/README.md

 7. animation part

 # How to play with this testbed
-1. choose which car you are interested in (the testbed will duplicate a car operated under your algorithms)
+1. choose which car you are interested in (the testbed will duplicate a car operated under your algorithms) ```python data_processing.py```
 2. design/modify the high-level or low-level controller whichever you want
-3. show check the results

-# How to run this repository
-1. ```python simulator.py```
+3. run the simulation ```python simulator.py```

 ![](experiment.gif)